norabellm/norabellm.github.io/content/posts/beginning-cmake.md

 ### Adding new file

 Let say you want to add new file your project.
-Here an example, you want to add folder in `utils` with filename `utils.hh` and `utils.cc`.
+Here an example, you want to add folder in `utils` with that contain `utils.hh` and `utils.cc` file.

 ```txt
 + first-project